Ajay5847/AjayKumar_coding.java/README.md

 }

-#Question : 1
+/*#Question : 1
 Best Time to Buy and Sell a Stock.
-This is the pseudo code i have written.
+This is the pseudo code i have written.*/

  class Solution {
     public int maxProfit(int[] prices) {